Michigan's 32nd Senate district: Geography

-District 32 encompasses all of Benzie, Mason, Muskegon, and Oceana counties, as well as part of Manistee County.
+District 32 encompasses all of Benzie, Mason, and Oceana counties, as well as parts of Muskegon and Manistee counties.

 2011 Apportionment Plan

 District 32, as dictated by the 2011 Apportionment Plan, was based in Saginaw, covering all of Saginaw County and parts of western Genesee County.
 Other communities in the district include Bridgeport, Buena Vista, Freeland, Shields, Frankenmuth, Flushing, Linden, Saginaw Township, Fenton Township, and Flushing Township.

 The district overlapped with Michigan's 4th and 5th congressional districts, and with the 48th, 49th, 51st, 85th, 94th, and 95th districts of the Michigan House of Representatives.